TimosPal/Chess-Engine-GUI/README.md

 # Chess-Engine
 A chess engine implemented with bitboards.
+This project is split into 2 sections.
+The backend / chess engine , which is compiled into a library.
+A frontend gui that links to the engine.

 ## Bitboards
 Bitboards are used to represent the board and its properties.
 The basic idea